vince-nlp/aclrollingreview/future.md

 permalink: /future
 ---

-This page contains information about the future of ARR: plans we are working on and suggestions we have received from the community.
+One major benefit of ARR is that we can steadily improve the peer review process.
+Some ideas for these changes come from the ARR team and others came from the community.
+This page describes what we have done and what are are considering for the future.

 # Plans

-We are not actively working on changes at the moment.
-Our focus is on smoothly running the cycles that lead up to EACL, NAACL, and ACL.
-Only critical changes are being made.
+### April 2023
+- Switching to the OpenReview API v2, this is a necessary change that will have some benefits in terms of what we can do.

 # Suggestions

 The following ideas have been suggested and may be considered in future ARR development:

-### Process changes
+### Process and Policy
-- A mentoring system for new reviewers.
 - Adding a category of "training" reviewers.
 Assign them to papers in addition to the normal reviewers.
 This will help grow the pool of reviewers over time.

-### OpenReview UI changes
+### OpenReview UI
 - Show AE's and SAE's the meta-review scores in the list of papers.
 - Show SAEs, AEs, and reviewers the planned schedule in the OpenReview interface.
 - A formal way to indicate secondary reviewer contributions.
+- Give authors the ability to download all materials for a paper as a PDF, maintaining anonymisation.
+- Mechanism for SAEs to nominate good/bad AEs.

-### Website-related
+### Website
-- Update list of current reviewers, AEs, SAEs, etc.
 - Create a public record of who actually did reviewing, etc for each cycle.
-- Change Github Issues to have templates for things like a conference that wants to accept submissions (and encourage people to email the tech team instead of posting OR stuff).

 ### Other
+- A mentoring system for new reviewers.
 - Create a system that detects low-quality review comments at the sentence level.
 This could either (a) be shared with reviewers, encouraging them to make changes, or (b) shared with AEs, who can then nudge reviewers.
 - Encourage authors of resubmissions to mark up the changes.
 Maybe do it automatically?
 - Automatic checks for length violations.
-- Process for SAEs to nominate good/bad AEs.
-- Integrating the review system of ARR into Publons so that there is a method for showing reviewing contributions.
+- Integrating the review system of ARR into OrcID so that there is a method for showing reviewing contributions.
-- Giving reviewers a way to visualize their individual contributions, e.g. number of reviews completed over time.
-- Give authors the ability to download all materials for a paper as a PDF, maintaining anonymisation.

-# Implemented Ideas
+# Implemented Improvements

-These are ideas that have been implemented since ARR started:
+These are some of the ideas that have been implemented since ARR started.

-- Process for AEs to nominate good/bad reviewers.
+### Process and Policy
 - Do not show previous reviews to new reviewers until after they have submitted their review.
 This avoids biasing their opinion.
 - Return to 3 reviews per paper, to reduce reviewing load.
 - Create a board to oversee ARR.